kristoff-it/redis-cuckoofilter/README.md

 1. Download a precompiled binary from the Release tab of this repo or compile with `make all` (linux and osx supported)

-2. Put the `.so` module in a folder readable by your Redis installation
+2. Put the `redis-cuckoofilter.so` module in a folder readable by your Redis installation

-3. To try out the module you can send `MODULE LOAD /path/to/mymodule.so` using redis-cli or a client of your choice
+3. To try out the module you can send `MODULE LOAD /path/to/redis-cuckoofilter.so` using redis-cli or a client of your choice

-4. Once you save on disk a key containing a Cuckoo filter you will need to add `loadmodule /path/to/mymodule.so` to your `redis.conf`, otherwise Redis will not load complaining that it doesn't know how to read some data from the `.rdb` file.
+4. Once you save on disk a key containing a Cuckoo filter you will need to add `loadmodule /path/to/redis-cuckoofilter.so` to your `redis.conf`, otherwise Redis will not load complaining that it doesn't know how to read some data from the `.rdb` file.